AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 DistributedModelParameters:setModelParametersMerger(ModelParametersMerger)

--- Then we need a model parameters from a model and send it to the DistributedModelParameters object.

-local ModelParameters1 = LinearRegression1:getModelParameters()

-DistributedModelParameters:setMainModelParameters(ModelParameters1)

 -- For this to work, we need to change some parameters for the LinearRegression objects.
 -- I will only set parameters for one model, so let's assume I also did this to other models.

 LinearRegression1:setAreGradientsSaved(false) -- We don't need to save the gradients because we're directly using the model parameters.

+LinearRegression1:setParameters(500) -- We will set the number of the iterations to 500 for this tutorial.

--- Then we train our model first.
+-- Then we train our model.

 LinearRegression1:train(featureMatrix, labelVector)

--- We then need to add the model parameters to DistributedModelParameters.
+-- We then need to add the trained model parameters to DistributedModelParameters.

-local ModelParameters1 = DistributedModelParameters:getMainModelParameters(ModelParameters1)
+local TrainedModelParameters1 = DistributedModelParameters:getMainModelParameters()

-DistributedModelParameters:addModelParameters(ModelParameters1)

--- Once set, we can start training our models individually and update the model parameters in DistributedModelParameters object.

-DistributedModelParameters:train(featureMatrix1, labelVector1, 1) -- The third parameter indicates which model you want to train.
+DistributedModelParameters:addModelParameters(TrainedModelParameters1)

--- The train() or reinforce() functions from DistributedModelParameters will update the main model parameters -- in DistributedModelParameters object when the number of train() or reinforce() function calls reaches certain limits.
--- Once updated, you can call DistributedGradients' getMainModelParameters() to update the LinearRegression's model parameters.
+-- The addModelParameters() from DistributedModelParameters will update the main model parameters -- Once updated, you can call DistributedGradients' getMainModelParameters() to update the LinearRegression's model parameters.

 local UpdatedModelParameters = DistributedModelParameters:getMainModelParameters()